Disassembling the engine

 Disconnect the timing belt pulley and water pump.

 • 1.
-Release the timing belt tensioner by turning it counterclockwise and disconnect.
+Loosen the timing belt tensioner by turning it counterclockwise and disconnect.

 • 6.
 Remove the crankshaft pulley and thrust washer.